fuegovic/Starguard/docs/env_file.md

 - `MONGO_HOST`: The host name of the MongoDB database used for storing user data.
 If you are using docker, set it to `mongodb`.
 - `MONGO_DATABASE`: The name of the MongoDB database used for storing user data.
 The default is `mongodb`
+- `MONGO_PORT`: The external port for the MongoDB The default is `27017`
+- Note: The external access is disabled by default, but you can enable it by editing the `docker-compose.yml` file

 ## Mongo-Express
-- You can access the database by visiting `http://localhost:8085/`.
+- You can access the database by visiting `http://localhost:8081/`.
 Please change the default credentials for something more secure.

-- `ME_CONFIG_BASICAUTH_USERNAME`: The username used to connect to the database with mongo-express.
+- `MONGO_EXPRESS_USERNAME`: The username used to connect to the database with mongo-express.
 The default is `admin`
-- `ME_CONFIG_BASICAUTH_PASSWORD`: The password used to connect to the database with mongo-express.
+- `MONGO_EXPRESS_PASSWORD`: The password used to connect to the database with mongo-express.
 The default is `password`
+- `MONGO_EXPRESS_PORT`: The port used to access mongo-express.
+The default is `8081`

 ## Other Variables